calvincheewx/calvincheewx.github.io/index.md

 ## 1. Importing the Data

 The data sets will be sourced by the trainee, it needs to be uploaded in Power BI Desktop to start creating reports.
+Data can be collected from various sources on the web such as google public datasets, Socrata open data, kaggle and others.

 <img src="images/Capstone_3_Data_Collection.PNG"/>